 Drug ranking using machine learning

-Invented by Dr Pedro Cutillas, DRUML is a methodology for building and integrating ML models, using ensembles of proteomic, phosphoproteomic and transcriptomic features to generate lists of ranked drugs based on their efficacy.
+Invented by Dr Pedro Cutillas, DRUML is a methodology for building and integrating machine learning models, using ensembles of proteomic, phosphoproteomic and transcriptomic features to generate lists of ranked drugs based on their efficacy.

-DRUML can predict drug rankings within a cancer cell population without needing to compare to samples – a crucial requirement for the clinical implementation of machine learning and a core aim of precision medicine.
+DRUML can make predictions without needing to compare to samples – a crucial requirement for the clinical implementation of machine learning and a core aim of precision medicine.

 A patent has been filed and we’re actively looking for partners to license this technology to develop commercially.